First post, explaining what this blog is about.

 Although he writes about literature, history, and religion, much of his career has been spent as a technology journalist, covering both interactive entertainment and emerging technology for dozens of magazines and newspapers.
 He has been a columnist for Computer Gaming World, T3: Tomorrow’s Technology Today, PC Gamer, PC Entertainment, Cemetery Dance Magazine, PC Ace, and Computer Life.

 His work has appeared in The Star-Ledger, PC Magazine, Faith & Family, Atlantic City, Mercator’s World, The Thomas Wolfe Review, Fortean Times, Shaman’s Drum, BookPage, AudioFile, Mystery Scene, Armchair Detective, and many other newspapers, anthologies, magazines, and journals, as well as on websites like Gamespot, CNet, IGN, DVDReview, and many others.
-He blogs about gaming at State of Play (currently on hiatus).
+Before coming to Patheos, he blogged about gaming at State of Play.
+He was Editor-at-Large at Games Magazine for 14 years and wrote the “Game Theory” column for Maximum PC for more than 18 years.

-For the past 8 years, he has also been a religion writer, contributing stories and reviews to the National Catholic Register, Catholic News Service, Catholic World Report, and Our Sunday Visitor.
+For the past 9 years, he has also been a religion writer, contributing stories and reviews to the National Catholic Register, Homiletic and Pastoral Review, Catholic News Service, Catholic World Report, and Our Sunday Visitor.

 He contributed multiple entries to Supernatural Fiction Writers (Ed.
 Richard Bleiler.
 Scribner, 2002) and The Fine Art of Murder (Ed.
 Ed Gorman, et al. Carroll & Graf, 1993), as well as other anthologies and collections.
 In 1999, he created and wrote the text for a special museum exhibit on the history of golf games for the World Golf Hall of Fame.